AKR2803/dev-standup-ai/README.md

 4. Push to branch: `git push origin feature/amazing-feature`
 5. Open Pull Request

+## If this repo was useful, consider starring it.⭐

 ## License

 MIT License - see LICENSE file for details.